ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 Adjust [`ansible/inventory.yml`]({{ site.git_edit_address }}/ansible/inventory.yml) inventory file to meet your cluster configuration: IPs, hostnames, number of nodes, etc.

+Add Raspberry PI nodes to the `rpi` group and x86 nodes to `x86` nodes.

 {{site.data.alerts.tip}}

 If you maintain the private network assigned to the cluster (10.0.0.0/24) and nodes' hostname and IP address, `mac` field (node's mac address) is the only that you need to change in `inventory.yml` file.
 MAC addresses are used by DHCP server to assign the proper IP to each node.

-MAC addresses can be obtained when Raspberry PI is booted for first time during the firmware update step: see [Raspberry PI Firmware Update](/docs/firmware).

 {{site.data.alerts.end}}